 Ålesund is often called a fairy-tale city with its art-nouveau influenced architecture and cobblestoned streets that twist and turn around the water that surrounds the city.

 Besides the beautiful architecture, Ålesund boasts an impressive number of museums and one of Scandinavia’s largest salt-water aquariums.
 But truthfully, nothing beats the views in the area.

 The Geirangerfjord is the ideal vision most people have of Norway.
 High waterfalls and abandoned mountain farms, the fjord landscape is listed as a UNESCO World Heritage site, and is within a few hours drive of Ålesund, as is the nearby Hjørundfjord.

-These cities lie so close together that they are now considered the same urban area.
-Both cities are rich with history and modern urban living in a ‘cozy’ setting.
+These cities lie so close together that they are considered the same urban area by national number crunchers.
+Both cities are rich with history and offer modern urban living in a ‘cozy’ setting.

 Sarpsborg was at one point the capital of Norway under King Olav Haraldsson (later St. Olav) and thus has plenty of opportunities to explore both local, and national history.
 Some great beaches and beautiful coastline are easy to get too as well.

 Nearby Fredrikstad/Sarpsborg is the sunniest area in Norway, the Hvaler Islands.
 A few steps closer to town you can find Sarpefossen, Europe’s largest waterfall.
 Coastlines and wooded areas are easy to explore from either city.